sphinx-doc/sphinx/doc/domains.rst

       .. cpp:member:: std::string theclass::name[N][M]

+      .. cpp::type:: std::vector<int> MyList

+         A typedef-like declaration of a type.

       .. cpp:type:: theclass::const_iterator

+         Declaration of a type alias with unspecified type.

 .. rst:directive:: .. cpp:namespace:: namespace

-   Select the current C++ namespace for the following objects.
+   Select the current namespace for the following objects.
+Note that the namespace does not need to correspond to C++ namespaces, but can end in names of classes.
+   (e.g., ``Namespace1::Namespace2::SomeClass::AnInnerClass``)

 .. _cpp-roles: